jpinilloslr/gshortcuts/README.md

 - [Configuration File Format](#configuration-file-format)
 - [License](#license)

-`gshortcuts` is a command-line tool to manage your GNOME shortcuts.
-Easily import and export your shortcuts using YAML or JSON files.
+`gshortcuts` is a command-line tool to import, export, and declaratively manage GNOME built-in and custom keyboard shortcuts.

 ## Overview

 This tool helps you manage your keyboard shortcuts in GNOME-based desktop environments.
 You can define your shortcuts in a YAML or JSON file and import them using `gshortcuts`.
-You can find sample configuration files in the `docs/` directory: [sample-shortcuts.yaml](docs/sample-shortcuts.yaml) and [sample-shortcuts.json](docs/sample-shortcuts.json).

 ## Features

-- Consistent, idempotent management of GNOME shortcuts via declarative config files.
+- Fast and idempotent.
+- Manage both built-in and custom GNOME shortcuts.
-- Native, direct GIO Settings integration for true GNOME compatibility (no external binaries).
+- Native GIO Settings integration (no external processes).
+- No need to restart your GNOME session, changes take effect immediately.
+- Declarative config format: track changes easily with Git.
-- Supports both YAML and JSON for flexible workflows.
+- Supports both YAML and JSON.
-- Git-friendly: track and version your shortcut definitions alongside dotfiles.
-- Automatable: integrate into provisioning scripts.
-- Minimal external dependencies, easy to install.
+- Compatible with provisioning scripts or system setup automation.
+- Avoids manual DConf branch management, no need to export and merge multiple DConf paths when syncing shortcut settings.

 ## Installation